1776 (musical): Act II

-In June, with the Congress in what looks like a state of total lethargy, another gloomy dispatch from General Washington causes Adams to challenge Samuel Chase of Maryland to go with him and Franklin to the Army camp in New Brunswick, New Jersey, to check on conditions there.
-The other liberals also leave the chamber; with only the conservatives left, John Dickinson leads his congressional allies in a defense of their wealth, status and politics ("Cool, Cool Considerate Men"), during which the courier arrives with another gloomy Washington dispatch.
-The conservatives depart, leaving McNair, the courier and a "leather apron" (workman) alone in the chamber.
-The courier describes how his two closest friends were killed on the same day at Lexington ("Momma Look Sharp").

-Some days later, Jefferson is outside the chamber while Mr. Thomson reads the completed draft of the declaration to the Congress.
-Adams and Franklin arrive, delighted: an exhibition of shooting by the Continental Army has convinced Chase, and Maryland will vote in favor of independence.
-They congratulate Jefferson on his work, and Franklin compares the creation of this new country to the hatching of a bird.
-They debate which bird would best represent America: Franklin argues for the turkey and Jefferson suggests the dove, but Adams insists on the eagle.
-The others resign themselves to that choice ("The Egg").
+As Congress reconvenes in Philadelphia, Jefferson is outside the chamber while Thomson reads the completed draft of the declaration to the Congress.
+Adams and Franklin arrive, delighted: though the troops are indeed undisciplined, they showed exceptional shooting skill hunting waterfowl for dinner, and this convinced Chase to vote for independence.
+They congratulate Jefferson on his work, and Franklin compares the creation of this new country to the hatching of a bird, though they disagree on what kind ("The Egg").

 On June 28, Hancock asks if there are any alterations to be offered to the Declaration of Independence.
 Many delegates voice suggestions, additions or deletions.
-Just when it looks like the debate is over, Edward Rutledge of South Carolina rises to object in particular to a clause condemning the slave trade.
-He accuses the northern colonies of hypocrisy, as they also prosper from slavery through the Triangle Trade ("Molasses to Rum").
-Rutledge leads a walk-out with the delegates from both Carolinas and Georgia.
-The resolve of the other delegates is broken, and most of them also leave.
-Adams' faith in himself is shaken after a quarrel with Franklin, who understands that they cannot afford to include the slavery clause and that, to stay focused on the main issue of independence, Adams will have to accept those with opinions contrary to his as part of the new nation.
+Edward Rutledge of South Carolina objects in particular to a clause condemning the slave trade.
+He fiercely defends slavery as an institution, claiming that blacks are not people, that Jefferson is a hypocrite for also owning slaves while opposing their trade (to which Jefferson claims he has arranged for his existing slaves' manumission) and the northern colonies profit off it via the Triangle Trade ("Molasses to Rum").
+Rutledge leads a walk-out with the delegates from both Carolinas and Georgia, and the rest of the Congress follows.
+Adams, who insists on including the slavery clause on principle that excluding it would make the Congress hypocrites, discusses the matter with Franklin, who tells Adams that he must accept some degree of compromise if he wants the independence resolution to pass.
 Adams calls on Abigail in his mind to help him, and she reminds him of his commitment to the cause ("Compliments").
-Bolstered by her (and the arrival of a delivery of kegs of saltpeter she had previously promised him), Adams recovers his energy and sends Franklin to try and win the support of Pennsylvania's James Wilson and Jefferson to talk to Rutledge.
+Bolstered by her (and the arrival of a delivery of kegs of saltpeter he had previously requested from her), Adams recovers his energy and sends Franklin to try and win the support of Pennsylvania's James Wilson and Jefferson to talk to Rutledge.
 Re-reading a dispatch from Washington, Adams, now alone, wonders "Is Anybody There?"
-He is answered by Dr. Hall, the Georgia delegate, who changes Georgia's vote on the tally board from "Nay" to "Yea".
+Hall returns; after considering the words of Edmund Burke, he decides to buck his constituency's loyalist preference and use his own judgment to vote Yea for independence on Georgia's behalf.